sorin-ionescu/prezto/modules/tmux/README.md

 Aliases
 -------

-  - `ta` attach or switch to a tmux session.
+  - `ta` attaches or switches to a tmux session.
-  - `tl` list sessions managed by the tmux server.
+  - `tl` lists sessions managed by the tmux server.

 Settings
 --------

 ### Auto-start

-Start a tmux session automatically when Zsh is launched.
+Starts a tmux session automatically when Zsh is launched.

 To enable this feature, add the following line to *zshrc*: